Nirmal2000/marketplace/README.md

 > Note: After signing in, the dashboard may take 5–10 seconds to load.
 Please wait for the redirect to complete.
 > Deployment of MCP servers from the platform typically takes 1–2 minutes.
+If tools are not visible, reload the page to see the new tools once the MCP server is deployed and live.

 ## Using MCPs on the Platform